flancia-coop/doc.anagora.org/mastodon-upgrade.md

 - Maybe upgrade [[postgres]] or another dependency.
 - Put the instance in [[maintenance mode]].
 - Upgrade the instance proper.

+The [[work schedule]] we got from the previous members of the [[twg]] is at https://git.coop/social.coop/tech/operations/-/wikis/jobs.

 #todo look at the Mastodon/Hometown update cadence and plan accordingly; if it's roughly monthly schedule a monthly run.